Mt Bruce Circuit, Craigieburn Forest Park, Canterbury NZ

 I’d heard good things about the views from Mt Bruce (1630m) in Craigieburn Forest Park, and I was not at all disappointed!
 Spectacular 360 degree views await you at the summit, but there’s plenty of interest for much of the walk.
 There’s nice forest at the start, already good views on the tracked section, then ever improving views as you climb to the summit.

 From the summit you overlook big-ass mountains in the the Southern Alps, numerous peaks around Arthur’s Pass, the wide open Waimakariri River Valley, and colourful patchy mountains of scree, tussock and forest elsewhere in Craigieburn Forest Park.
-You can also see the long thin forms of Blind Spur and Bealey Spur, the latter offering another good walk in the area that we have on our to-do list.
+You can also see the long thin forms of Blind Spur and Bealey Spur, the latter offering another good walk in the area that we have on our to-do list (…now done).
 Making a loop by returning eastward along an attractive ridge will top it all off.